Things to do in Penang, Malaysia

 Discover the green tea plantations of the Cameron Highlands

 Penang is named one of the best street food destinations in Asia.
 Due to the rich blend of cultures within Penang, a mix of delicious and weird dishes can be found on the streets and in the markets of Georgetown.
 Various food markets take place at night throughout the week across the city.
 Join a street food tour for the best food experience.
-Book online.
+Book food tours online.

-10. The colorful streets of Georgetown, Penang
+10. The Colorful Streets of Georgetown, Penang

-As Malaysia’s second-largest city, Georgetown is very well connected to the rest of the country.
-There is an international airport that serves destinations all over the world, with numerous flights per day to the capital Kuala Lumpur.
+As Malaysiaโs second-largest city, Georgetown is very well connected to the rest of the country.
+There is an international airport that serves destinations all over the world, with numerous flights per day to the capital, Kuala Lumpur.

 Getting from Kuala Lumpur to Georgetown

 Buses leave from KL airport and city center at various times throughout the day.
-Alternatively, you can take a train from many locations to Butterworth and from here take the public ferry across the water to the island of Penang.
+Alternatively, you can take a train from many locations to Butterworth and, from here, take the public ferry across the water to the island of Penang.

 Getting from Langkawi to Georgetown